SiyuanYan1/PLDG/README.md

 # PLDG
-This repo is the official implementation of "Prompt-driven Latent Domain Generalization for Medical Image Classification"
+This repo is the official implementation of TMI2024 paper "Prompt-driven Latent Domain Generalization for Medical Image Classification"

 WARNING: this repo is still under construction, welcome to raise an issue if you run into any bugs.

 ## Introduction